dfisher95350/dfisher95350.github.io/experience/index.md

 layout: default
 ---

-# My Repositories
+# Experience

 _(This page is incomplete.
 WIP Nov 2020.)_

-I have a number of **private repositories** for self-study, etc. These repositories reflect both my technical experience and technical interests.
+My **technical experience** and interests are reflected in my **private GitHub repositories**.
+These repositories are for self-study, etc.

 What follows is an overview.